-This article on classification algorithms puts an overview of different classification methods commonly used in data mining techniques with different principles.
+This article on classification algorithms gives an overview of different methods commonly used in data mining techniques with different principles.
 Classification is a technique that categorizes data into a distinct number of classes, and labels are assigned to each class.
 The main target of classification is to identify the class to launch new data by analysis of the training set by seeing proper boundaries.
 In a general way, predicting the target class and the above process is called classification.

 For instance, the hospital management records the patient’s name, address, age, previous history of the patient’s health to diagnosis them; this helps to classify the patients.
 They can be characterized into two phases: a learning phase and an evaluation phase.
 Learning phase models the approach base on training data, whereas the evaluation phase predicts the output for the given data.
 We could find their applications in email spam, bank loan prediction, Speech recognition, Sentiment analysis.
-The technique includes mathematical function f with input X and output Y.
+The technique includes the mathematical function f with input X and output Y.

 Explain Classification Algorithms in Detail

 Classification can be performed on both structured and unstructured data.
 Classification can be categorized into

 - Naive Bayes classifier

 - Decision Trees

 - K- Nearest Neighbors